nodesphere/nodesphere/README.md

 For example, a movie, a person, or a knowledge base are all _nodes_.

 We define a `Node` as our base concept:
-- Nodes are composed of attributes
+- Nodes are composed of a list of attributes
 - Each attribute has a unique key (a string)
 - Each attribute can have multiple values (of type string, number, boolean or null)
-- Values must be unique, but only within the scope of that attribute

 An example of a Node: